mbergmann-sh/StormWizard-Demos/README.md

 # Cave at
 This code might contain some bugs, though having been tested and found working!
 Programs use german language for their GUI and code documentation - there are no translations available yet.

+Be aware that the C include files for wizard.library in Bernd Roesch's downloadable archive on amiforce.de contain some non-amiga extra tokens that you'll have to remove by hand if not using a cross compiler!

 # LICENSE
 Copyright (C) 1987 - 2017 by Michael Bergmann.
 Placed in the public domain with some restrictions!